What Is an Operational Definition? Definition and 4 Examples

 - Number the cut pieces from 1 to 10 and send them for examination.

-- Expect a chemist to perform an analysis according to established procedures.
+- Expect a chemist to measure and perform an analysis according to established procedures.

 - Ask the chemist to record the values for the weight fraction of wool in each piece.